efeakm/Equal_Weight_Portfolio_Backtest/README.md

 # Equal_Weight_Portfolio_Backtester
 ## OBJECTIVE<br />
 A Web Application built by streamlit package which rebalances daily the weights of stocks, commodities, FX, ETFs etc. Then calculates return and maximum drawdown and plots them while comparing to a base portfolio.
-You can see examples of plot and output csv files under the names "comparison_plot.png" and "portfolio_allocation.csv".
-Also has the options for weekly and monthly investments, reinvest a certain amount when the portfolio loses some percentage etc. You can see screenshots of the web application
+Also has the options for weekly and monthly investments, reinvest a certain amount when the portfolio loses some percentage etc. You can see screenshots of frontend of the web application below.

 ## PHOTOS
 ### Photo_1<br />